ryanheise/audio_service/README.md

 AudioService.disconnect(); // When UI is gone
 ```

+The full example on GitHub should be consulted for tips on how to hook `connect` and `disconnect` into your widget's lifecycle.

 ### Background code

-This code runs in a background isolate.
+This code runs in a background isolate, and is the code that is guaranteed to continue running even if your UI is gone:

 ```dart
 void myBackgroundTaskEntrypoint() {